Thomond: Normans and civil wars

 From the 12th to the 14th centuries, the Norman invasion and their multiple attempts to take Thomond from the Gaels was the main challenge to the realm.
-The picture was complicated by rival branches of the Ó Briain trying to ally with various different Normans to enforce their own line as reigning over Thomond.
+The picture was complicated by rival branches of the Ó Briain having varied political alliances with different Norman families; this created a fractured political sphere in Thomond.
 At the time of the Norman invasion of Ireland in 1169, Domhnall Mór Ó Briain was king of Thomond.
 Domhnall was a man of realpolitik; his main concern was upholding his position in Thomond and was not against collaborating with Strongbow and others against rival Gaelic kingdoms such as Ossory, Desmond and Connacht.
 Domhnall even acknowledged Henry II as Lord of Ireland at Cashel in 1171, but a mere two years later when Plantagenet tried to grant Thomond to Philip de Braose this situation was overturned.
 The Dál gCais defeated a Norman army at the Battle of Thurles in 1174, where over 1,700 Normans were killed.
 The following year when Raymond le Gros captured Limerick through a naval invasion, Domhnall re-took it and burned it rather than have it in foreign hands.
 The twenty years after that were more secure for the Gaels of Thomond.

 After the death of Domhnall Mór a period of destructive feuding among his offspring caused a great territorial decline in Thomond.
 The brothers Muircheartach Finn Ó Briain and Conchobhar Ruadh Ó Briain fought with each other, seeing Muircheartach's reign interrupted between 1198 and 1203.
 Muirchertach himself was blinded by the Normans in 1208 and was soon forced into abdication due to no longer being righdamhna.
 Donnchadh Cairprech Ó Briain had to deal with dissent from the Mac Con Mara and Ó Coinn against his rule, so brought in the Laigin's Mac Gormáin as his standard bearers.
 Donnchadh also enlisted the support of the de Burgh and other Normans in this fight, which came at a costly price; Limerick and lands surrounding it in what would later become County Limerick and County Tipperary.
 Under pressure from the Butlers, Thomond was now not too different from what would become County Clare, protected by the River Shannon.
 Donnchadh moved his capital to Clonroad.